Niclasapdk/algorithms/lecture1/exercises.md

 ![image](exc2_algorithms.png)

 algorithm A
+For this algorithm to run n has to be bigger than 0 This algorithm will never stop once it starts as it has no break condition.
+The algorithm is correct in terms of producing the correct output for the individual inputs.

 algorithm B
+This algorithm has a break condition in terms that it is solvable before we grow too old.
+The steps are also defined precisely

 algorithm C
+This algorithm doesn't work has it will never enter the while loop because i is not defined in the function.

 algorithm D
+This algortihm is a random choice algorithm who chooses either a or b given in the function and returns the choosen as x in the function.
+So it has a finite number of steps is precisely defined and is correct, adaptable, robust and maintanable overall a good algorithm for it's purpose.

 ## Exercise 3 - Algorithm Problem Specification:
 a.
 Which of the following are valid instances of the search problem?